The 8 dimensions of recurring payments: Coverage

 Coverage is a measure of payers who could choose a payment method.
 There are two key considerations; how many people a business can reach with their payment method, paying particular attention to the number of countries that can be reached, and the number of people that can be reached in those countries.

 Different payment methods have different levels of penetration or reach and this varies by country.
-YouGov research, commissioned by GoCardless* found that payment methods that require some sort of registration, like PayPal or credit cards, have lower penetration than those based solely on a banking rail, like ACH debit.
+YouGov research, commissioned by GoCardless* found that payment methods that require some sort of registration, like PayPal or credit cards, have lower penetration than those based solely on a banking rail, like Direct Debit.

 Penetration of different payment methods:

-56% of people in the US said they have access to PayPal
+67% of people in the UK said they have access to PayPal

-63% of people in the US said they have access to a credit card
+66% of people in the UK said they have access to a credit card

 98% of people in a country have access to a bank account.